skydread1/portfolio/src/loicb/server/content/blog/testing-in-clojure.md

 There are 2 main ways to run the tests that developers commonly use:

-- Within the **REPL** as they implement their features or fix bugs
+- Within the **REPL** as we implement our features or fix bugs
-- In the **terminal**: to verify that all tests pass or to target a group of tests only like integration tests for instance.
+- In the **terminal**: to verify that all tests pass or to target a specific group of tests

 Here is the `deps.edn` I will use in this example: